 2) Basic Product:- It is product that gives basic attribute to service in case of banking bank may be nationalized, cooperative, private, international

 3) Expected Product is a set of benefit which is normally expected of us

 For E.g In case of private bank quick money transfer, easy loan documentation adequate information regarding various services of bank immediate action on a problem is expected by the customer.

 4) Augmented product.
 Here service provider offers benefit behind the expectation

 For E.g. ATM 24*7, Internet banking, debit card stock booking.In this level service provider try to build his brand and position himself by offering a set of an attribute different than his competitors.

-5) Potential product: This level consist of all potential features benefits & utilities for the future.This level attracts new users potential level is developed for services to sustain in competition each service product line is managed by executive to fulfill needs of different segment
+5) Potential product: This level consist of all potential features benefits & utilities for the future.This level attracts new users potential level is developed for services to sustain in competition each service product line is managed by an executive to fulfill the needs of a different segment

 For e.g Indian post gives following product line